- Entertainment and Media

 Ever since Adam auditioned for American Idol, he has been adored by fans everywhere.
 His rendition of Bohemian Rhapsody captured the judges attention straight away and he went on to finish in second place.

-Studio songs I recommend: Never Close Our Eyes, Better Than I Know Myself, There I Said It, For Your Entertainment, and Ghost Town.
+Studio songs: Never Close Our Eyes, Better Than I Know Myself, There I Said It, For Your Entertainment, and Ghost Town.

 Also check out his cover of Bob Marley's Is This Love